ogr09/phantomjs_doc_ja/API-Reference.md

  * `headers`: Stores all HTTP headers as key-value pairs.
 These must be set **BEFORE** calling `write` for the first time.
  * `statusCode`: Sets the returned HTTP status code.
  * `write(data)`: Sends a chunk for the response body.
 Can be called multiple times.
+ * `writeHead(statusCode, headers)`: Sends a response header to the request.
+The status code is a 3-digit HTTP status code (e.g. `404`).
+The last argument, headers, are the response headers.
+Optionally one can give a human-readable `headers` collection as the second argument.
  * `close()`: Closes the HTTP connection.
       * To avoid the client detecting a connection drop, remember to use `write()` at least once.
 Sending an empty string (i.e. `response.write("")`) would be enough if the only aim is, for example, to return an HTTP status code of `200` (`"OK"`).